Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 You can see from this graph that the MPC agent doesn’t perform very well.
 It does a good job at the start, in the first steady state.
 But then once it hits the challenging transition, it hits thermal runaway almost immediately.

-When an MPC controller is used to control this process in the real world, a human operator needs to step in and take over control before the automated system lets the temperature cross the thermal runaway threshhold.
+When an MPC controller is used to control this process in the real world, a human operator needs to step in and take over control before the automated system lets the temperature cross the thermal runaway threshold.

 #### Analyzing Agent Performance: Agent 1